badooga/tirsu/README.md

 Note that while commas are ignored, a period, question mark, or exclamation point will indicate a line break.
 Other characters, such as numbers, will raise an error.

 ### Examples
-Below are examples of Tir'su glyphs.
+Below are examples of Tir'su glyphs generated with this tool.

 Ch'mar, zal'a Vlaakith (Vlaakith's will above all), githyanki style